Andries Bicker: Peace of Münster

+On 30 January 1646, Adriaan Pauw and Johan de Knuyt reached an armistice for twenty years and recognition of State sovereignty in Munster.
+The siege of Antwerp took place in 1646.
+In 1646 Jacob Bicker (?) made a deal to transport silver from Cádiz to the Spanish Netherlands so Spanish soldiers could be paid.
 On 8 January 1647, a provisional peace agreement was reached, recognizing the status quo in the East and West Indies, as well as the patents of the Dutch East India Company and the West India Company.

 In particular, Holland was in favor of concluding a peace.
 This had everything to do with money.
 Holland had to raise most of the costs of the war.
 In addition, it was considered in this region that a peace could have a beneficial influence on Dutch trade.
 In March Frederick Henry died; Andries Bicker, Adriaan Pauw, Cornelis de Graeff and the inner power circle of the States of Holland advocated a drastic reduction of 6,000 mercenaries.
 Bicker dealt with Amalia von Solms and the corrupt Cornelis Musch.

 On 8 July 1647 the way had been cleared for a separate peace with Spain.
 The Spanish government made a proposal aimed at making Amsterdam the staple market for Spanish silver.
 Spain seems to have bankrupt and England involved in a civil war.
 In October the States General decided to authorize the admiralties to issue passports to the skippers for the export of silver from Spain; Bicker was involved in the request, so Dutch soldiers could be paid.
 In 1648 Bicker was sent to Middelburg which did not support the peace negotiations.
 The United Provinces desired peace: they would rather have weak Spain as a neighbor than a growing France.

 The Dutch were allowed to trade on any Spanish port.
-After the Treaty, a lot of silver from Cadiz (and Potosí) was received by the Wisselbank, transported by Joan and Balthasar Coymans.
+After the Treaty, a lot of silver from Cádiz (and Potosí) was received by the Wisselbank, transported by Joan and Balthasar Coymans.
 Amsterdam became a recognized staple market for Spanish silver from the New World.
 In 1649 Andries Bicker promoted not to go to war with Portugal so that trade with Africa became possible again.